Steelers shut down Bengals to pull away for 29-14 win

+Smith-Schuster never did catch Bell, by the way .
+Now he knows how the rest of the AFC North feels about the surging Steelers.

-PITTSBURGH (AP) — Ben Roethlisberger threw for 224 yards and two touchdowns, Le'Veon Bell added 192 total yards and Pittsburgh's defense dominated the Cincinnati Bengals in the second half of a 29-14 victory on Sunday.
+Ben Roethlisberger threw for 224 yards and two scores, Bell added 192 total yards and Pittsburgh's defense dominated the Cincinnati Bengals in the second half of a 29-14 victory on Sunday.

-The Steelers (5-2) relied on their stars to take the lead and then on their reinvigorated defense to blunt Cincinnati's and give themselves a significant cushion over the rest of the underwhelming AFC North.
+A bit of a hot mess after getting upset at home by Jacksonville two weeks ago, the Steelers (5-2) have figured things out quickly.
+They shut down Kansas City on the road last Sunday and followed it up by suffocating Cincinnati in the second half to move into a tie for the AFC's best record as their once-again promising season nears the midway point.

+Pittsburgh held the Bengals (2-4) to 19 yards over the final two quarters, intercepting Andy Dalton twice and sacking him four times.

+Dalton's final pass symbolized a frustrating afternoon.
+Facing fourth down and trailing by two scores with 5 minutes left, Dalton scrambled to his left and then simply threw the ball away to seal Cincinnati's eighth loss in its last night meetings with Pittsburgh.

+"Any time you lose a division game, especially to the Steelers, the way they're playing, every game counts," said Bengals wide receiver A.J.
+Green after being held to three receptions for 41 yards.
+"It's tough.
+It sets us behind even more."

-Chris Boswell added five field goals for Pittsburgh, which posted its highest points total and appears to be rounding into form as Halloween nears.
+Chris Boswell added a Heinz Field-record five field goals for Pittsburgh, which posted its highest points total and appears to be rounding into form as Halloween nears.

 Dalton and Cincinnati appeared ready to keep pace early.
-He connected with Brandon LaFell and Tyler Kroft with first-half touchdowns, but when the Steelers turned the pressure up, the Bengals crumbled while losing for the eighth time in their last nine meets with their longtime nemesis.
+He connected with Brandon LaFell and Tyler Kroft with first-half touchdowns, but when the Steelers turned the pressure up, the Bengals crumbled.

-Cincinnati managed just one first down in the second half, much of which Dalton spent on the run or throwing picks.
-Joe Haden collected his first interception with Pittsburgh when he made a juggling grab that set up Boswell's field goal.
+Cincinnati managed just one first down in the second half, much of which Dalton spent on the run or throwing into trouble.
+Joe Haden collected his first interception with Pittsburgh when he made a juggling grab that set up a field goal by Boswell.
 William Gay added one later in the third quarter on an ugly overthrow by Dalton.

-Dalton finished 17 of 30 for 144 yards with two touchdowns and two interceptions.
-The Bengals had just 19 yards of total offense in the second half.
-Given one last desperate shot to get back in it with 5 minutes left trailing by 15, Dalton threw the ball away on fourth down, a microcosm of a forgettable afternoon.

 GOOD TIMES